ArtifexSoftware/MuPDF.NET/docs/annot.rst

       :arg start: The symbol number for the first point.
       :arg end: The symbol number for the last point.

-   .. method:: SetOC(int oc = 0)
+   .. method:: SetOC(int oc: 0)

       Set the annotation's visibility using PDF optional content mechanisms.
 This visibility is controlled by the user interface of supporting PDF viewers.
-It is independent from other attributes like :attr:`Annot.flags`.
+It is independent from other attributes like :attr:`Annot.Flags`.

       :arg int oc: the :data:`xref` of an optional contents group (OCG or OCMD).
 Any previous xref will be overwritten.
 If zero, a previous entry will be removed.
 An exception occurs if the xref is not zero and does not point to a valid PDF object.